ejparnell/baldurs-gate-sales-forcast-ml/data_loading_inspection.md

 **Note**: `.db` files are typically database files and can be handled with SQLite or similar libraries.

-When you are looking for data sometimes you don't have a choice of format.
-That's okay, once it's in a dataframe it's just data.
+When you are looking for data, sometimes you don't have a choice of format.
+That's okay, once it's in a dataframe, it's just data.

-#### Size and Complexity Estimation
+#### 📏 Size and Complexity Estimation

 Choose your loading strategy based on data volume:

-- **Small Data** (< 100MB): Load entirely into memory for interactive analysis
+- **Small Data** (< 100MB): Load entirely into memory for interactive analysis 💾
-- **Medium Data** (100MB - 5GB): Use chunking, sampling, or selective loading strategies
+- **Medium Data** (100MB - 5GB): Use chunking, sampling, or selective loading strategies ⚙️
-- **Large Data** (> 5GB): Consider distributed processing (Dask), database querying, or cloud solutions
+- **Large Data** (> 5GB): Consider distributed processing (Dask), database querying, or cloud solutions ☁️

 <details>
 <summary>Example of small data loading</summary>